geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 #### Q: My organization procurement cannot respond to a crowdfunding campaign, can we fund a specific activity?

+We have the flexibility to write your invoice against a specific deliverable outlined in the project plan.

-The items in *Milestone 1 Preparation* are suitable to be funded by an individual contract:
+Please note that the items in *Milestone 1 Preparation* are suitable to be funded by an individual contract:

-* Each item accomplish a specific goal with a clear deliverable
-* These deliverables are required to start the migration to spring-framework 6
+* These deliverables are required to start the migration to spring-framework 6.
+* Each item accomplish a specific goal with a clear deliverable that can be pursued immediately.

 For organizations operating with an annual budget you may wish to fund an activity such as ImageN from Milestone 1 before year end.

 #### Q: OGCAPI Features is mentioned, is this included in the GeoServer 3 crowdfunding activity?

-Camptocamp is hosting a codespring in early November on this topic and we anticipate having OGCAPI Features ready in time for GeoServer 3.
+Camptocamp is hosting a codespring in early November on this topic and we anticipate having OGCAPI Features [ready in time](https://github.com/geoserver/geoserver/wiki/GSIP-230) for GeoServer 3.

 The transition from OGC Open Web Services (WMS, WFS, WCS) to OGCAPI services will take place over the next several years.
 Adjusting the GeoServer user interface with this transition is included as part of the GeoServer 3 project plan.

 #### Q: Can my developers work in-kind on this activity?

-The project steering committee shared "roadmap challenges" with an invitation for in-kind contributions earlier in the year.
+The project steering committee shared [roadmap challenges]({% post_url 2024-01-03-roadmap%}) with an invitation for in-kind contributions earlier in the year.

 At the time of writing: